Ten000hours/WebScience/README.md

 # WebScience
 This is the implementation of Twitter data crawler and its data analyse code.
+Using TF-IDF and LSH(locality sensitive Hashing) to group tweets and assign geo-tags to those non-geotagged tweets.
 The result of grouping tweets: https://github.com/Ten000hours/WebScience/blob/master/TwitterCluster.pdf